cedricwalter/cedricwalter.github.io/_posts/_disabled/2006-08-03-a-screen-for-my-home-cinema.md

  I am reading many forums since 2 weeks ([home cinema-fr.com](<http://home cinema-fr.com>), [www.avforums.com](http://www.avsforum.com/avs-vb/forumdisplay.php?f=9)<font size="-1">, [www.homecinemachoice.com](http://www.homecinemachoice.com)) and reviews to better understand how to choose the right screen for my Panasonic PT900-AE.
 I am more or less installed in my new apartment, but in order to profit of the biggest room (6.4m \* 3.6m), I have to use a wall with either windows or a door in the middle.
 Time to shop for a screen instead of using the white wall…

  A lot of companies are selling screens, and if You do not take care, You’ll end up very quickly with a 200euro screens, which are per see not bad, but really not adapted for home cinema.
- You will find a lot of tutorials and guide on the Internet helping You choosing the right screens.
-Stewart being the Rolls-Royce brand of screens (but it start at 8000CHF)
+ You will find a lot of tutorials and

  The 3 major parameters are: